-So if the UK is to obtain a post-Brexit adequacy decision from the European Commission it can expect its surveillance regime to come under close scrutiny.
-It can also expect any resulting adequacy decision by the Commission to be put under the microscope and challenged in the CJEU if thought to be wanting.
+So if the UK is to obtain an adequacy decision from the European Commission it can expect its surveillance regime to come under close scrutiny (albeit that since the UK will also be considering the adequacy of the EU data protection regime, considerations of mutual respect may come into play).
+The UK can also expect any adequacy decision by the Commission to be put under the microscope and challenged in the CJEU if thought to be wanting.

 Questions remain, however, about whether the powers are sufficiently limited, tailored and safeguarded to comply with EU law (and indeed with the separate, non-EU, European Convention on Human Rights).
-Indeed the Act was only three weeks old when the CJEU issued its judgment in Watson/Tele2 on the existing data retention regime under the Data Retention and Investigatory Powers Act (DRIPA).
-As a result the Act is already looking a little tarnished.
-Mandatory communications data retention provisions of the IP Act will in all probability have to be substantially modified.
-What is more, the IP Act’s data retention powers go further than DRIPA, for instance into areas that may be regarded as content rather than metadata.
-That could provide further grounds for new challenges.
+The Act was only three weeks old when the CJEU issued its judgment in Watson/Tele2 on the existing data retention regime under the Data Retention and Investigatory Powers Act (DRIPA).
+As a result the Act has already had to be amended, including the introduction of prior independent approval of some categories of communications data request.
+What is more, the IP Act’s data retention powers go further than DRIPA, for instance into areas that might be regarded as content rather than metadata.

 Although concerned with bulk data retention rather than interception or interference, Watson/Tele2 provides pointers to the possible future direction of CJEU decisions.
 As did Schrems, Watson/Tele2 emphasises the need for differentiation, limitation and exceptions in the light of the objective pursued.
 This suggests that while appropriately focused and granular bulk powers may be acceptable, blanket bulk powers may not be.

 If that is to be the future direction of CJEU caselaw then the IP Act’s bulk powers, which are longer on safeguards than they are on limitations, may be in trouble.